getty-zig/getty.so/pages/values.md

 # Values

+## Serialization

-The way a Zig value is represented within a data format is determined entirely by whichever Getty serializer you use.
+How a Zig value is represented within a data format is determined entirely by whichever Getty serializer you use.
 Therefore, it's important that you check how a serialization library is handling things before you start using it.
 As an example, here's how the [Getty JSON](https://github.com/getty-zig/json/) library does things:

 {% label Zig code %}
 {% highlight zig %}